 Starting at the park entrance, the Imagineers have scoured every inch of DCA, injecting charm, character, and ride capacity wherever they could.
 A new entryway embraces the legacy of Disneyland's founder with a nostalgic re-creation of 1920s Los Angeles.
 That freshly poured-on theming flows all the way to Paradise Pier, where the tacky seaside amusements have been softened with new-old Victorian-era stylings.
 An original family-friendly dark ride based on The Little Mermaid has been added, and the central lagoon now sports a Vegas-quality water show, World of Color, designed expressly to keep crowds in DCA after dark.
 The final element of DCA's transformation fell into place with 2012's opening of Cars Land, an entire area dedicated to the best-selling Pixar property.
 Cars Land has shaped up to be the biggest project to hit theme parks since Universal Orlando's Wizarding World of Harry Potter, and appears to be the final puzzle piece needed to rehabilitate DCA's poor reputation.
 While the park spent its first decade as a punch line, DCA is now a legitimate destination in its own right and finally rivals its older brother for turnstile entry bragging rights on busy days—something that was once almost unimaginable.

 Mind you, the rest of the Disneyland Resort is experiencing its own gussying up. look for Downtown Disney to increase in size, adding new shops, clubs, and restaurants to its lineup. likewise, the Disneyland Hotel completed a face-lift in 2012, which folded festive new furnishings and up-to-date amenities into the then-56-year-old resort.
-Disneyland Park is also rumored to see an expansion in time for its 60th anniversary, now that the major work on DCA is done.
-There’s also at least one new hotel on the drawing boards, plus a Disney Vacation Club property.
-According to the rumor mill, there might even be a third theme park in the works, possibly to be built on the Disneyland employee parking lot.
+Disneyland Park also received new nighttime entertainment and enhancement to some of its classic attractions in time for its 60th anniversary in 2015, and there's at least one new hotel (plus another Disney Vacation Club property) on the long-term drawing board.
+The rumor mill has been rumbling for several years about a third theme park, possibly to be built on an outlying parking lot, but Disney CEO Bob Iger has publicly downplayed any such plans, hinting instead at further expansion of the two existing parks.

 Arriving and Getting Oriented